-Upon enrollment into the South Meriden Infant and Toddler Program we MUST have a completed physical with most up to date immunization records signed by the child's licensed health care provider (MD, DO, APRN, PA).
+Upon enrollment into the South Meriden Infant and Toddler Program we MUST have a completed physical with most up to date immunization records signed by the child's physician.
 A physical is required, and all health forms must be updated every year.
 This is required by the State of Connecticut.
 We must also have a complete immunization record to be kept on file with your child's physical.